INTI-CMNB/KiBot/README.md

 #### Consolidating BoMs

-Some times your project is composed by various boards, other you are producing various products at the same time.
+Some times your project is composed by various boards, other times you are producing various products at the same time.
 In both cases you would want to consolidate the components acquisition in one operation.
 Of course you can create individual BoMs for each project in CSV format and then consolidate them using a spreadsheet editor.
 But KiBot offers another option: you create a BoM for your main project and then aggregate the components from the other projects.